stacks-network/docs/_storage/amazon-s3-deploy.md

 6. Select the most recent version of the image.

+   Each image name has this format:

+   `blockstack-gaia_hub-STORAGETYPE-VERSION-hvm - ami-BUILDTAG`

+    So, the `blockstack-gaia_hub-ephemeral-0001.0.1-hvm - ami-0425cf8c91bb2d331` image uses ephemeral storage, is at version `0001.0.1` and has the `0425cf8c91bb2d331` tag.

     You can choose an image that uses ephemeral or EBS storage.
 The ephemeral storage is very small but free.
 Only choose this if you plan to test or use a personal hub.
 Otherwise, choose the AMI for elastic block storage (EBS).

     After you select an image, the system displays **Step 2: Choose an Instance Type** page.

     ![](/storage/images/tier-2-image.png)

 7. Select **t2.micro** and choose **Next: Configure Instance Details**.

    <hr>
+   To configure instance details, do the following:

    1. Select a VPC.